cisco/mindmeld/source/userguide/entity_recognizer.rst

 Custom entities, system entities, and training set size
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Any application's training set must focus on capturing all the entity variations and language patterns for the *custom entities* that the app uses.
-By contrast, the part of the training set concerned with *system entities* can be relatively minimal, because Workbench does not need to train an entity recognition model to recognize system entities.
+By contrast, the part of the training set concerned with *system entities* can be relatively minimal, because MindMeld does not need to train an entity recognition model to recognize system entities.

 Annotating system entities
 ^^^^^^^^^^^^^^^^^^^^^^^^^^